 Restaurants in Saddar Karachi

-One of the most important food streets in Karachi, is Burns Road in Saddar.
+One of Karachi’s most important food streets is Burns Road in Saddar.
 It is home to some of the city’s oldest eateries, which is why it is a great place for those who enjoy authentic Indian food.

 Other popular restaurants in Saddar include Chaudhary Farzand Ali Kulfi, Sabir Nihari, Zahid Nihari, Peshawari Ice Cream, Baloch Ice Cream, Hijaz Dairy, Dilpasand Bakery, and Fresco Sweets, to name a few.